El Amry Farouk

-El Amry Farouk is an Egyptian businessman and Egypt's former minister of state for sports as part of the Qandil cabinet.
+El Amry Farouk (العامري فاروق; 8 November 1970 – 26 January 2024) was an Egyptian businessman who was minister of state for sports as part of the Qandil cabinet.

-Career
+Biography

+El Amry Farouk was born on 8 November 1970.

-Farouk is one of the board members of Al Ahly Club.
+Farouk was one of the board members of Al Ahly Club.
 He served as the secretary-general of the Association of Private Schools (APS) in Egypt.

-He was appointed minister of state for sports on 2 August 2012.
+Farouk was appointed minister of state for sports on 2 August 2012.
 He was one of the independent ministers serving in the cabinet.
 Shortly after his appointment, Farouk fired the Egyptian Football Association's executive committee members and appointed a new board to run the federation.
 On 2 July 2013, Farouk resigned from office due to mass demonstrations in the country.

+Farouk was admitted to El Moalmeen Hospital in Gezira after he fell into a coma on 7 November 2023.
+He was later taken to a hospital in 6th of October, and underwent brain surgery, but died on 26 January 2024 at the age of 53.